Federico-Dagani/ANNDL_H02_Image_segmentation/README.md

 ## DualUnet with Dropout 0.2 (file DualNetDropout.ipynb)
 Score: 0.54698 on Kaggle and 48.60 validation Mean Intersection Over Union \
 submission_UNet_48.6.csv

+## DualNet Gio (file IDU-MDL-49)
+Preprocessing: Normalisation (/255 --> anche per TEST SET!!), NO augmentation, only alien removal, no label adjustment \
+Model: First Unet 8->128 with ASPP + ResnEt Encoder 64->1024 with ASPP.
+Output U1 (O1) MULTIPLIED with input and goes to U2.
+Output U2 (O2) concatenated to O1 as output.
+Skip connection also between Encoder1 and Decoder2 (skip connection NO weighted with learnable params)\
+Multi Dynamic loss function with increasing SCCE and Boundary, decreasing Dice + class weigths (NO limited).
+Score: 49.5 (no tested on kaggle due to a loading problem... sorry)